tamertplink/omada-sdn/source/introduction/index.rst

 The SafeStream Load Balance VPN routers were designed for small offices as well as the telecommuters.
 The router can connect up to 4 ISP for voice and data, corporate and private line.
 You can aggregate bandwidth with the multiple services, or set the rule to direct the certain traffic going to the dedicated line.
 Easy setup IPSEC VPN and OpenVPN for company connection and personal use.
 Attack detection and stateful firewall improves your network security.
 Portal access to personalize your network access.
 All the tools that everything you need to make the fast an secured connections are set inside the box.

 There are two SMB routers in this category ER605 and ER7206.
-Both of the routers were designed for small office and remote office.
-The ER7206 is in a 9 inches wide metal box and ER605 has 6 inch in width.
-ER605 has wall mount slot for easy placement.
+Both of the routers were designed for small offices and remote offices.
+The ER7206 is in a 9 inches wide metal box and ER605 is 6 inch in width.
+ER605 has a wall mount slot for easy placement.

 .. note::
     TL-SG605 was the previous model number of ER605 and the TL-SG7206 was the previous model number of ER7206.